About the Goodman Surgical Education Center

 The Education Institute of the Department of Surgery at Stanford School of Medicine was accredited by the American College of Surgeons on June 6, 2007.
 The accreditation was the culmination of an almost decade-long process beginning with the recruitment of Dr. Thomas Krummel as the Emile Holman Professor and Chair of the Department of Surgery in 1998.
 Through strategic planning and perseverance, Dr. Krummel took a uni-dimensional department and by both recruitment and innovation turned it into a hot bed for clinical excellence, cutting edge research, and highly regarded educational programs at the undergraduate and graduate level.

 At its core, the Education Institute is a vital part of an ongoing investment by the School of Medicine in both personnel and technology to support immersive and simulation-based learning.
-Stanford Hospital’s commitment was evident by the provision of almost 1,500 square feet of space for the Goodman Surgical Education Center in 2006, which is the hub and flagship facility of the Education Institute.
-The Department of Surgery led the fundraising efforts ($4M) for the design, construction, and completion of the Goodman Surgical Education Center (GSC) and committed funds to the yearly operation of the Education Institute.
+Stanford Hospital’s commitment was evident by the provision of almost 1,500 square feet of space for the Goodman Surgical Education Center (GSEC)in 2006, which is the hub and flagship facility of the Education Institute.
+The Department of Surgery led the fundraising efforts ($4M) for the design, construction, and completion of the Center and committed funds to the yearly operation of the Education Institute.
 The Department’s commitment includes the purchase of a substantial amount of simulation technology, the creation of a Director position to administer activities in the Education Institute, and the provision of protected time for faculty to administer the Education Institute.
-With the opening of the Goodman Surgical Education Center in 2006, all the essentials of the Education Institute were in place.
+With the opening of the Center in 2006, all the essentials of the Education Institute were in place.
 Dr. Krummel applied for and received accreditation as an American College of Surgeons Education Institute after a site visit in March 2007.

 Goodman Awards